 Mr. James Barr, P.Geo, Mr. Jianhui (John) Huang, Ph.D., P.Eng., Mr. Mark Horan, P. Eng., Mr. Hassan Ghaffari, P. Eng., and Mr. Chris Johns, P. Eng., the authors of the Technical Report, are independent from the Company within the meaning of NI 43-101.
-Mr. Gary Nordin is a consultant to the Company, and its Chief Geologist, and is the Company's designated Qualified Person for this Prospectus within the meaning of NI 43-101.
-Mr. Nordin has reviewed and approved the technical information contained in this AIF.
+Ms. Andrea Zaradic is the Company's Vice President, Operations and is the Company's designated Qualified Person for this Prospectus within the meaning of NI 43-101.
+Ms. Zaradic has reviewed and approved the technical information contained in this AIF.
 Each of Messrs.
 Huang, Barr, Horan, Ghaffari and Johns beneficially own, directly or indirectly, none of the outstanding Shares.
-Mr. Gary Nordin beneficially owns, directly or indirectly, less than 1% of the outstanding Shares.
+Ms. Andrea Zaradic beneficially owns, directly or indirectly, less than 1% of the outstanding Shares.